vianna-research/website/pages/01_workgroups/doll/ihear.md

 ##About
 *
-* The next IHeaR meeting as a parto of a scientific workshop will be held on **April 2019 in Buenos Aires**.
-The 3-day conference will facilitate an update on the current state of CI research.
+* The next IHeaR meeting will be held on **April 2019 in Buenos Aires** as a part of a scientific workshop.
+The three-day conference will facilitate an update on the current state of CI research.